Skip to main content

 image of Rand Blimes

-Photo by Rand Blimes
+Photo by BYUH

 Rand Blimes is a full-time professor and program lead in the Political Science Program and is one of RFHD's newest advisors.